 Check with your doctor about vaccinations or medicines too.

-Insurance: There’s no point in cutting corners – this is an essential.
-Your credit card may include travel insurance that you’ll need to activate before travelling, but if you don’t have an eligible card, you can purchase a policy and tailor travel insurance to your specific needs.
+Insurance: Your credit card may include travel insurance that you’ll need to activate before travelling, but if you don’t have an eligible card, you can look into buying a policy so you can tailor travel insurance to your specific needs.

-Don’t forget to check you’ve got the right level of home and contents insurance too – you want to have peace of mind that your belongings are protected while you’re away.
+Don’t forget to check you’ve got the right level of home and contents insurance, too, so you can have peace of mind that your belongings are protected while you’re away.